Niosh Lifting Guideline Recommended Weight Limit Kg

 What Is the NIOSH Lifting Equation

-The National Institute for Occupational Safety and Health didn't just make up a number.
-It's not a regulation.
-Also, oSHA doesn't fine you for exceeding it.
-Here's the thing — the revised version — the one everyone actually uses — dropped in 1994.
-Think about it: the original came out in 1981.
+About the Na —tional Institute for Occupational Safety and Health didn't just make up a number.
 They built a model.
+The original came out in 1981.
+The revised version — the one everyone actually uses — dropped in 1994.
+On top of that, it's not a regulation.
+In practice, oSHA doesn't fine you for exceeding it.
 But it's the closest thing we have to a science-backed speed limit for manual handling.
-Still holds up.

 The equation spits out a single number: the Recommended Weight Limit, or RWL.
+Plus, for a healthy worker, under ideal conditions, that number is 23 kg.
+Now, expressed in kilograms.
 That's about 51 pounds.
-For a healthy worker, under ideal conditions, that number is 23 kg.
-Expressed in kilograms.
 But here's the catch — almost no lift happens under ideal conditions.

 Simple in theory.
 Messy in practice.